Webflow vs Lovable: a platform comparison. Which one is better?

 Design, SEO, and performance

 From a design standpoint, Webflow operates in a different tier.
 It offers granular control over layout, advanced interactions, and clean, semantic HTML output — all of which contribute directly to performance and search visibility.
+If SEO is a priority, it's worth reading the complete Webflow SEO guide for 2026.

 Lovable covers the basics when it comes to design and SEO, which may be enough for simple projects.
 But for teams that care about organic search, page speed, and technical optimization, those limitations can become noticeable over time.